joelikes8/CBA-DISCORD-BOT/RENDER_FREE_TIER_GUIDE.md

 The web service wrapper:
 1. Creates a simple HTTP server on the port Render expects
-2. Runs the Discord bot as a background process
+2. Runs the Discord bot as a background process with special fixes
+3. Directly patches problematic modules to fix ReadableStream errors
-3. Provides health check endpoints for Render
+4. Provides health check endpoints for Render
-4. Keeps the service alive without errors
+5. Automatically restarts the bot if it crashes

+## Advanced ReadableStream Error Fix

+The deployment includes our most aggressive solution yet for the ReadableStream error:

+1. The `direct-undici-fix.js` script:
+   - Directly edits the problematic undici module files at runtime
+   - Adds all required polyfills for web API compatibility
+   - Is loaded using Node's `--require` flag to ensure it runs before anything else

+2. Multiple layers of protection:
+   - Direct file patching of the problematic code
+   - Global polyfills for all required classes
+   - Special environment variables to disable problematic features
+   - Runtime interception of module loading

+This multi-layered approach ensures the Discord bot will work even in Render's limited environment.

 ## Verifying Deployment